 10. He convinced Craig Morgan to release “The Father, My Son and the Holy Ghost.

 The first time Craig Morgan performed his heartfelt song, “The Father, My Son, and the Holy Ghost,” written in tribute to Morgan’s late son, Jerry, he thought it would be his last.
 But it was Skaggs who convinced Morgan that the world needed to hear that song.

 “I walked off the stage, thinking I might never perform it again,” Morgan told People.
 “But standing there was Ricky Skaggs, and he told me that I simply had to perform it again.
 I had to get through this and find a way to share this song with as many people as I could.”

 11. He had massive heart surgery in 2020, and kept it a secret for several months.

-Skaggs revealed last December that he had quadruple bypass heart surgery in June, but managed to keep it a secret until he was ready to share the entire story with his fans.
+Skaggs revealed in late 2020 that he had quadruple bypass heart surgery in June, but managed to keep it a secret until he was ready to share the entire story with his fans.
 It was during an angiogram — a procedure Skaggs wanted to put off but felt strongly that he shouldn’t — that doctors realized he needed to have heart surgery immediately.

 “I have thanked the Lord hundreds of times that I wasn’t out in the middle of Texas on a tour bus, miles away from a hospital,” Skaggs told People.
 “It was a major blessing I didn’t have a heart attack.
 Nothing was hurt, and nothing was destroyed or irreparable.
 It was just by the mercy and grace of God that all of this happened in this way.”